 The finding that the results do not adhere to clear patterns should not be surprising.
-Policies and experiments differ in cost, the type of treatment (the specific hardware or software provided), the length of the intervention (number of years), the intensity of the treatment (hours per day), whether they supplement or substitute for other inputs, the grade levels treated, and the academic subject targeted.
-We highlight these differences in Table 4.
+Policies and experiments differ in cost, the type of treatment (the specific hardware or soft-ware provided), the length of the intervention (number of years), the intensity of the treatment (hours per day), whether they supplement or substitute for other inputs, the grade levels treated, and the academic subject targeted.
+We highlight these differences in Table 3.
 Also, relatively little attention is given in the literature to heterogeneity in treatment effects by student characteristics, which is likely due in part to the finding of no effect overall in many studies.
 Nonetheless, some studies do differentiate the effects by gender and by baseline academic performance.
-While no patterns by gender emerge, some studies find evidence that computer resources benefit lower performing students more than the highest performing students (e.g. Banerjee, Cole, Duflo, and Linden 2007 and Barrow, Markman, and Rouse 2009).
+While no patterns by gender emerge, some studies find evidence that computer resources benefit lower performing students more than the highest performing students (e.g. Banerjee et al., 2007; Barrow et al., 2009).